fonske/clack-reader/README/R_EN.md

 * bar-card
 * apexcharts  (Bar Charts)

-## Some automations and sensor
+## automations and sensor
-Add the content of [clack_EN.yaml](../clack_EN.yaml) to your current configuration file in Home Assistant.
+Add the content of [clack.yaml](../clack.yaml) to your current configuration file in Home Assistant.
+Or better:

 ### Custom file location:
 If you want to keep the file seperate from your config file you can include them like so: